 Salmon is a rich oily fish.
 Salmon is “high in protein, high omega-3 fatty acids, and high vitamin D content.”
-Pair salmon with quinoa, which is also a rich source of protein, dietary fiber, several B vitamins and dietary minerals, and you have a protein-packed meal that is great for diets.
+Pair salmon with quinoa, which is also a rich source of protein, dietary fiber, several B vitamins, and dietary minerals, and you have a protein-packed meal that is great for diets.

-Inspiration for this wonderful recipe came from my niece, Katherine (aka Kit-Kat).
+The inspiration for this wonderful recipe came from my niece, Katherine (aka Kit-Kat).
 The beauty of this recipe is that it is relatively simple to prepare and quite colorful.

 I prefer to poach the salmon to avoid smells in the kitchen and then break off chunks depending on how many servings I need.
 Most diets seem to call for 4 oz of protein and once you add quinoa and some color and greens you have a salad bowl that most gourmands would relish.

 You can prepare the bowls before your guests arrive and refrigerate, but do try to bring the bowl to room temperature before serving.
 Poached salmon will last about 3 days in the refrigerator.

 I have used the following New York Times recipe for years.
 Once you poach the salmon, allow cooling to create several flavor-packed protein bowls.
 Refrigerate the salmon and you can get several meals or snacks from leftovers.

 How to Poach Salmon from New York Times

 - Center cut for size consistency roughly 4 oz per serving.
 Wild salmon is great, but farm-raised salmon is fine if you are poaching.